 Matriculation can be granted only to students who have filed the necessary credits on an approved form, bearing the seal of the institution issuing them.
-Prospective matriculants are requested to submit their creditsas early as possible before the opening of the regular session.
+Prospective matriculants are requested to submit their credits as early as possible before the opening of the regular session.
 Applicants for advanced standing must submit a letter of honorable dismissal in addition to their pre-dental and dental credits.

 All students are required to register in person at the beginning of each trimester.
-For the session 1943-44 the registration period will be June 14 to June 21.
-Students registering or paying fees after June 21, 1943, September 27, 1943, or January 3, 1944, will be charged a delayed payment fee of \$2.00.
-In no case will a student be allowed to register later than Monday, June 28, 1943.
+For the session 1944-45 the registration period will be Dec.
+18 to Dec.
+26. Students registering or paying fees after Dec.
+26, will be charged a delayed payment fee of \$2.00.
+In no case will a student be allowed to register later than Jan.
+2, 1945.
 No student will be permitted to do class work until registered.